Who is the UK's fastest broadband provider?

 As the table below shows, the differences in average speeds over ADSL2+ are really quite small - but comparing these figures with those for the fibre services, it's clear how big a difference the cable materials make.

 There are alternatives coming online in a few places - where ADSL2+ is very slow, or where users can't upgrade to fibre, for example - like home broadband over 4G.
 In these areas, many will find the mobile broadband signal actually offers a better connection.

 But it's yet to gain any real momentum as a widely available alternative to fixed line broadband.

 3. Don't rely solely on adverts

 "Up to" speeds used to be theoretical maximums that very few people could ever receive.
-They were ideals, based on the absolute top speeds capable on the lines - with little regard for real world factors like distance, contention, time of day and so on.
+They were ideals, based on the absolute top speeds capable on the lines - with little regard for real world factors like distance, contention, time of day and any traffic management the provider imposed.

 Since April 2012, industry guidelines have demanded that "up to" speeds must represent the real world speeds achievable by at least 10% of a provider's customer base.

 For a full explanation, see our guide to speed advertising here - but note that the providers mentioned above now insist up to 17Mb is perfectly possible again, after advertising speeds of up to 14 and 16Mb for a while.